zeroknots/the-compact/docs/TheCompact-Overview.md

 When a compact is created through signatures, the following verification process occurs:

 1. The sponsor signs the appropriate EIP-712 payload (Compact, BatchCompact, or MultichainCompact)
-2. The allocator provides an interface as well as any additional `allocatorData` to provide supplimentary verification
+2. The allocator provides an interface as well as any additional `allocatorData` to provide supplementary verification
 3. When the arbiter submits the claim, The Compact verifies both the sponsor and the allocator portion of the claim.
 For the sponsor:
    - First, onchain registration is checked; if registered, it is valid
    - Next, the caller is checked; if the caller is the sponsor, it is valid
    - Then, ECDSA signature verification is attempted; if it succeeds, it is valid
    - Subsequently, EIP-1271 `isValidSignature` is called with half of remaining gas; if it succeeds, it is valid
    - Finally, for sponsors with assigned emissaries, the emissary's `verifyClaim` function is called; if it succeeds, it is valid

+The verification process for the emissary involves passing the sponsor address, claim hash, signature, and lock tag to the emissary's `verifyClaim` function.
+The emissary must return the function selector (0xcd4d6588) to indicate successful verification.

 This approach ensures that both the sponsor and allocator have authorized the compact, providing security against unauthorized claims.
 Note that sponsors do not have authority to "cancel" a compact; only allocators have the authority to cancel (as they are the entities bearing the trust assumption to uphold equivocation guarantees on behalf of claimants that fulfill the mandate of a given compact).